nosovk/flowershow/content/Projects/KBC/tr-intercom.md

 });
 ```

-Fields that we woul like to have, but they are missing:
+Fields that we would like to have, but they are missing:
  created_at: user.createdAt